 - Breakfast and Dinner daily

 - Transportation by air-conditioned motor coach

 - Assistance of local guide throughout

 - Sightseeing and admissions fees as per itinerary

 - Catholic Priest, Mass daily & Spiritual activities

 - Lunches, Tips to your guide & driver.

-Day 1, Sunday, February 20: Depart for Rome
+Day 1, Sunday, April 30: Depart for Italy

-Welcome to Rome, also known as, "The Eternal City"!
-Upon arrival at Rome airport, collect your luggage in the baggage claim area, and continue to the Arrivals Hall, where you will be greeted by a tour escort and/or driver.
-You will make your way to the bus and transfer to your hotel.
-Following check-in, you will have free time to unpack and relax, or explore Rome on your own.
+This morning you will arrive in Rome, the eternal city!
+Upon landing in Rome airport, claim your baggage and proceed to the Arrivals Hall, where your tour guide and/or driver will greet you.
+Following check-in at the hotel, enjoy some free time to unpack, relax or explore Rome on your own.
 Your tour escort may suggest places to visit.
-Later in the afternoon, your group will meet in the hotel lobby for a "Meet and Greet" with your fellow pilgrims and depart for Mass.
-Following Mass, you will attend a welcome dinner.
-After dinner, you will have the opportunity to walk to St. Peter's Square as a group, for the Rosary (optional).
+Later this afternoon, your group will meet in the hotel lobby for a meet and greet with fellow pilgrims and Fr.
+Donald Calloway!
+You will depart together for Mass, and following Mass, you will attend a welcome dinner.
+Enjoy a restful overnight.

 Occasionally local religious and national holidays, weather, traffic conditions and other events may necessitate changes in the sequence of events or the missing of certain events/places.
 Though every effort will be made to follow the itinerary, it should be considered as an indication, rather than a contract of events and places to be visited.